Intermediaries in the Medicare Market

 Primary Outcomes (end points)

-The key outcome of interest is the quality of the Medicare plan recommendations from the insurance producer (or insurance agent).
-We will examine three primary outcomes: i) whether the agent recommends Medicare Advantage (MA), ii) the difference between the recommended Medicare Supplement (Medigap) plan premium and the lowest Medigap premium available to the consumer, and iii) the difference between the recommended Medigap premium and the lowest Medigap premium offered by insurance companies the agent is currently appointed with.
-More specifics on this are included in our pre-analysis plan.
+The key outcome of interest is the quality of the Medicare plan recommendations from the insurance producer (or insurance broker or agent).
+We will examine two main outcomes: i) whether or not the agent recommends Medicare Advantage (MA), ii) the difference between the recommended Medicare Supplement (Medigap) plan premium and the lowest-cost Medigap plan premium available to the consumer.
+For simplicity, we also create a "bad recommendations" index combining these two outcomes into a single metric.
+We also measure the Medigap outcome two additional ways: iii) the Medigap Agent Markup (the difference between the recommended Medigap premium and the lowest Medigap premium offered by insurance companies the agent is currently appointed with) and iv) the Medigap percent markup (the Medigap Markup as a percent of the price of the lowest-cost identical plan.
+More specifics on how we measure the primary outcomes are included in our pre-analysis plan.

 Primary Outcomes (explanation)